alphagov/publishing-e2e-tests/docs/writing-tests.md

 Use `new: true` when adding a new test, until it has been run for a sufficiently long period for you to be confident it is not flakey.
 Tests that are tagged with `new` will not fail the overall build.

+Rules to follow for new tests:

+- Aim for one scenario per file.
+- Test what _should_ happen, not what shouldn't.
+- Test critical functionality, not superficial behaviour e.g. flash messages.

 Some tips for writing tests:

 - Starting up the docker containers is _slow_.
 Use `binding.pry` to pry into your test and use the console to debug and write your test.
 Additionally, `save_screenshot('filename.png')` will help you see what is going on.